liriliri/licia/module.md

 |name   |string              |Class name                           |
 |return |boolean             |True if elements has given class name|

+### toggle

-### toggle: Add or remove one or more classes from each element in the set of matched elements, depending on either the class's presence or the value of the state argument.
+Add or remove one or more classes from each element in the set of matched elements, depending on either the class's presence or the value of the state argument.

 |Name   |Type                |Desc                  |
 |-------|--------------------|----------------------|
 |element|string array element|Elements to manipulate|
 |name   |string              |Class name to toggle  |

+### remove

-### remove: Remove a single class, multiple classes, or all classes from each element in the set of matched elements.
+Remove a single class, multiple classes, or all classes from each element in the set of matched elements.

 |Name   |Type                |Desc                  |
 |-------|--------------------|----------------------|